gabbersepp/dev.to-posts/blog-posts/analyzing-performance-trap/analyzing-performance-trap.md

 # Debugging in Release mode

 Well, this is possible.
-VS will warn you but you can continue, though.
+VS will warn you but you can continue debugging, though.

 Consider this example: